Nasdanika/nasdanika.github.io/model/core/drawio/readme.md

 The model makes it more convenient to work with the diagram elements by:

-* Making a reference between pages and model elements bi-directional.
+* Making links from diagram elements to pages and other diagram elements bi-directional.
 * Introducing [Tag](https://javadoc.io/doc/org.nasdanika.core/drawio-model/latest/org.nasdanika.drawio.model/org/nasdanika/drawio/model/Tag.html) class as opposed to a string in the API. ``Tag`` is contained by ``Page`` and has bi-directional reference with tagged elements.

 * [Sources](https://github.com/Nasdanika/core/tree/master/drawio.model)